tameshia/aws-fundamentals-lab/phases/phase3_s3.md

 ## 💡 Notes
 - S3 stores **objects**, not files — each has metadata and versioning.
 - Versioning + encryption = strong cloud security hygiene.
-- Buckets are globally named — use unique identifiers if needed.
+- Use clear, unique bucket names (they’re global).
+- Never disable “Block All Public Access” unless you need to host public assets.

 ## 📘 Reflection Questions
 1. Why should all public access be blocked by default?
+2. When might you enable public access intentionally?
-2. How does encryption at rest protect data?
+3. How does encryption at rest protect data?
-3. What’s the benefit of object versioning in S3?
+4. What’s the benefit of object versioning in S3?

 ## 📸 Screenshot
 Add your screenshot(s):